dropwizard/dropwizard/docs/source/manual/internals.rst

 	  this.healthCheckRegistry = new HealthCheckRegistry();
 	}

 ``Environment`` is a longer-lived object, holding Dropwizard’s Environment (not env.
 Such as dev or prod).
-It holds a similar, but somewhat different set of properties than the Bootsrap object - here is a simplified code snippet to illustrate that:
+It holds a similar, but somewhat different set of properties than the Bootstrap object - here is a simplified code snippet to illustrate that:

 .. code-block:: java